Outdoor Tree Lighting: How to Add Sparkle and Drama to Your Trees

 Bullet lights are an excellent choice if you have a specimen tree or a specific plant or shrub you want to show off.
 These lights do a great job of highlighting your tree and its features so that it looks more artistic.
 On top of that, they act as decor for the entire garden, so it’ll look elevated and cozy even when the sun goes down.

-Bullet lights are otherwise known as floodlights and can be mounted on poles, walls, or the ground.
+Bullet lights are otherwise known as flood lights and can be mounted on poles, walls, or the ground.

 Use LED Light Strings to Wrap Tree Trunks

 Most people will look at decorating the canopy, but what about the tree trunks?
-While decorating the canopy creates a festive look, lighting trees by adding lights to the trunk can also make your landscape more visually appealing.
+While decorating the canopy creates a festive atmosphere and look, lighting trees by adding lights to the trunk can also make your landscape more visually appealing.

 LED string lights are perfect for this, as they’re easy to wrap around the tree trunk.
 However, you want to look at the dimensions because you may need more sets of lights to wrap around the entire trunk from top to bottom.
-And you can use them all year round, given that they’re 75 percent more energy-efficient than incandescent bulbs.
+And you can use LED lighting all year round, given that they’re 75 percent more energy-efficient than incandescent bulbs.
 They also produce better quality of light than some lighting for trees options, making them an excellent choice those who want to feature trees with light for aesthetic purposes.

 Install Motion Sensors to Light Up Darker Paths in Property